 - Prepare to wait: While most lines move quickly, neither Blizzard Beach nor Typhoon Lagoon offer FastPass+, so expect to wait in line when you visit during the busy summer months.

 - Choose a one-piece: Skip the bikini if you visit a water park!
 No matter how cute the suit is, it may not hold up to the more vigorous rides like the Humunga Kowabunga.
 Wearing a one piece ensures you'll arrive at the bottom of the slide with your swimsuit, not before it!

 - Wear waterproof shoes: Wear Crocs or flip-flops to the park, and you won't have to worry about them getting sandy or wet.
 Some sections of the water parks have paved sidewalks, which get very hot in the afternoon; having waterproof shoes will help protect your feet without sacrificing your footwear.

 - Wear sunblock: Even if you don't usually need sunblock, it is a must for any water park visitor.
-Between the hot Florida sun and the reflective water, it is very easy to get burned, which could ruin not just your day, but the rest of your vacation.
+Between the hot Florida sun and the reflective water, it is very easy to get burned, which could ruin not just your day but also the rest of your vacation.